 By clicking the link to your state below, we’ll show you step-by-step how to file a DBA.
-However, we highly recommend brushing up on the basics of what it means to have a DBA and what you need to know before filing.
+However, we highly recommend brushing up on the basics of what it means to have a DBA and what you need to know before filing by clicking here.
 Seasoned attorney Hillary Johns of Access Lawyers Group wrote a savvy breakdown of the advantages, disadvantages and resources at your disposal.

 During the registration of any business entity, if the brand name chosen is different from individual human names, then a DBA, or Doing Business As name (sometimes referred to as a Fictitious or Trade Name) must be registered with the state for the public record.
 The legal intention is to ensure all businesses are accountable both to the taxing authorities and to consumers.
 In fact, DBA designation was created as a means of further protecting consumers, with the idea being to help stop shady people from trying to get away with things by doing them under another (non-registered) name.

 When you form a business entity, the legal name of the business by default goes to the human name or entity that owns the business.
 And hey, as you’ll see below there are surprisingly a fair amount of situations where a brand would choose to conduct business under a different name.

 Right, let’s dig into four advantages which will help explain why someone or a brand would choose to file under a different name.